Family History of the Parsons Family

 Their son Brendan, the present Earl, spent his career in the United Nations Development Programme, living with his wife Alison and their family in many third world countries.
 He returned to Ireland on his father’s death in 1979.
 Brendan and Alison have also spent much time on the garden, especially collecting and planting rare trees.
 They opened the castle to the public in 2014 and it is now possible to see round the reception rooms in the mornings in the summer months.

-Patrick, their son and his wife, Lord and Lady Oxmantown, have also returned to Birr and help to run the Castle.
-Anna Lin, Lady Oxmantown, comes from Tienjing in China, and since their return there has been much contact with China and many Chinese groups now visit the castle.
+Patrick, their son and his wife, Lord and Lady Oxmantown, return home on a regular basis and help to run the Castle.
+Anna Lin, Lady Oxmantown, comes from Tienjing in China, there is much contact with China and many Chinese groups now visit the castle.

 “The Remarkable Parsons Family”